 Regular assessment of students is essential when differentiating instruction.
 Teachers must have a way of measuring growth to figure out if strategies are working or need amending.
 Students must also be held accountable for their learning.
 In a differentiated classroom, the students are challenged.
 Tasks that are repetitive or uninteresting will lead to boredom and a lack of understanding.
 Teachers should offer choices for outcomes, meaning that expectations and requirements are varied allowing students options for products.
 The use of rubrics is highly recommended in the differentiated classroom.
 Using prefabricated rubrics or creating ones using sites like RubiStar will outline expectations up front, giving students the opportunity to achieve the optimal grade without constantly having to ask what they need to do to earn that grade.

-According to the National Association for Gifted Children (NAGC), a gifted student gives “evidence of high achievement capability in areas such as intellectual, creative, artistic, or leadership capacity, and who need services and activities not ordinarily provided by the school in order to fully develop those capabilities (NAGC 2008).”
+According to the National Association for Gifted Children (NAGC), a gifted student gives “evidence of high achievement capability in areas such as intellectual, creative, artistic, or leadership capacity, [with a need for] services and activities not ordinarily provided by the school in order to fully develop those capabilities (NAGC 2008).”

 Teaching gifted children is sometimes difficult.
 Differentiation plays a key role in keeping students engaged in learning.
 In order to reach all students in the classroom, a teacher needs to have curriculum that will accommodate each student, be they gifted or of an extremely low-level.
 When addressing the needs of gifted and talented students, make sure you provide challenging curriculum.
 Give options or choices.
 And, don’t forget about the needs of the other students in the classroom, either.